Electrical Repair & Maintenance

 Common Repairs performed by licensed electricians

 Even with routine maintenance there will come a time when electrical repairs have to be made.
-This can be as fast as switching an outlet or having to rewire an entire property.
+This can be as fast as switching an outlet or having to rewire an entire commercial or industrial property.
 The following are among the most common repairs performed by licensed electricians.

 - Fixing flickering lights

 - Repairing broken switches

 - Repairing lighting structures and connections